-Wellesley College Digital Scholarship and Archive, The Wellesley News (02-28-1969) - see page 8
+Wellesley College Digital Scholarship and Archive, The Wellesley News (Friday, 02-28-1969, page 8) [WCA_6PN_WNews_1969-02-28 in the Wellesley College Digital Repository] [View only the PDF

 The Northside and Pine Knolls neighborhoods are historically black neighborhoods that have a deep-rooted history in Chapel Hill.
 The identity of Chapel Hill and these historic neighborhoods are deeply intertwined, though at times they can be at odds.
 Due to the ongoing growth of Chapel Hill, one of the biggest challenges facing the long-standing residents of the Northside and Pine Knolls neighborhoods is the rising cost of housing.
+[Victor Schoenbach found an archived copy of this page in the Internet Archive on 11/29/2024, but it does not always display.]

 The Northside News, Vol. VII, Issue 10, June 2018, p2